April 2010 Chefs4Students.org Culinary Grant Winners Announced

 The second Chefs4Students.org grant was awarded today in the name of The

-Reluctant Gourmet, who generously sponsored a second grant in our program this
+Reluctant Gourmet, who generously sponsored a third grant in our program this

 past year.
 The recipient of that grant is:

-Funds for the seven April 2009 grants were generated by The Reluctant Gourmet,
+Funds for the two April 2010 grants were generated by The Reluctant Gourmet, and

 About the Chefs4Students.org Culinary Grant Program